AdobeDocs/experience-manager-65.pt-BR/help/sites-developing/components-basics.md

 * dentro do conteúdo, isso gera a propriedade que `jcr:title` contém o conteúdo do autor.

 As propriedades definidas dependem das definições individuais.
-Embora possam ser mais complexos do que acima, seguem os mesmos princípios básicos.
+Embora possam ser mais complexos do que acima, continuam a seguir os mesmos princípios básicos.

 ## Hierarquia e herança do componente {#component-hierarchy-and-inheritance}